jwood000/RcppBigIntAlgos/README.md

 ### 50+ Digits

-And for good measure, here is a 50 digit semiprime factored in under 30 secs followed by a 60 digit semiprime factored in under 5 minutes.
+Below, we factor a 50 digit semiprime in under 30 secs followed by a 60 digit semiprime factored in under 5 minutes.

 ```r
 semiPrime164bits <- prod(nextprime(urand.bigz(2, 82, 42)))